amr-abdelhamid/refbook/manuscript/1-BeforeYouStart.md

 ## Starting with characterization (aka pin-down) tests

-Micheal Feathers first introduced the idea of *characterization tests*, which are tests "that characterize the actual behavior of a piece of code" [18].
-Pin-down or characterization tests are particularly useful in case of maintaining legacy code which you have little information about its behavior.
-Adding some tests around the area you're refactoring helps you understand and preserve the actual behavior of the code.
+Micheal Feathers first introduced the idea of **characterization tests**, which are **tests "that characterize the actual behavior of a piece of code"** [18].
+The aim of adding these tests are not to discover bugs, but rather to understand how the system behaves.
+This is why characterization tests are particularly useful if you are maintaining code which you have little very little experience with and know very little about its behavior. **Adding some tests around the area you're refactoring helps you understand and preserve the actual behavior of the code.**

 Here are some examples for tests that you may consider:

-* Who is authorized to do what?
+* Does calling a specific interface requires logged in user?
 * Does it work with null parameters?
 * Should objects be initialized?
 * What possible values which will not throw errors?
-* What results or return values are expected?
+* What return values are expected?
 * Does this combination of parameters raise an error?

+Adding some of these tests will help you *characterize* the code under investigation and will help you *pin-down* and preserve some of its key behaviors.

-While you're introducing these tests, you may find weird behavior or even bugs.
-In this case, be cautious when introducing changes to the actual behavior of the system, or better wait until you have good understanding to it.
+While you're introducing these tests, you may find weird behaviors or even bugs.
+In this case, be cautious when fixing bugs or changing things because you still can't anticipate side effects.
+Moreover, some bugs might have become featured in the system, and fixing/changing them may not be accepted by end user!
+My advice is to wait until you have good understanding of the code.

 ## Ground rules for sustainable refactoring {#ground-rules}

 Before you start, this is a final step in preparing a healthy refactoring environment: to agree on this set of ground rules.
 These ground rules are necessary to alleviate some of the issues discussed earlier in the ['Why refactoring fails?'](#whyrefactoringfails) section:

-* Refactorings are committed daily on the development mainline, not a dedicated branch
+A> Rule 1.
+Refactorings are committed daily on the development mainline, not a dedicated branch.

+Maintaining two branches of code is a nightmare.
+Development teams cannot sustain manually integrating and merging features, fixes, and patches from one branch to the other, especially after applying profound refactorings in one of them.

+This is why I deliberately advice teams to integrate refactorings on their mainline of development not on a dedicated branch.
+This is not easy, but it is possible.

-* Timebox an agreed upon percentage of the development effort to refactoring
+A> Rule 2.
+Timebox an agreed upon percentage of the development effort to refactoring.

+Agree on this in advance.
+Negotiate this with senior management if necessary.
+Let refactoring be a development habit rather than an unpleasant mandatory task to do.

-* Refactoring effort and outcome should be visible to everybody, including management
+A> Rule 3.
+Refactoring effort and outcome should be visible to everybody, including management.

+This is crucial to keep the momentum and maintain the sponsorship of refactoring as an expensive activity, especially when refactoring old systems with tons of technical debt.

-* Any change *must* be reviewed.
-This can be done by pair/mob programming the change or peer review it later on
+A> Rule 4.
+Any change **must** be reviewed.

+Review can take place either by pair programming the change, mob programming the change, or peer reviewing it later on.

-* Large refactorings are not allowed.
+A> Rule 5.
+Large refactorings are not allowed throughout the roadmap.

 Example large refactorings is to introduce an architectural enhancement which may require changes in many places in code.
+These refactorings need special care and must be handled differently.

 These are two rules of thumb to detect whether or not a refactoring is large:
   * Think a lot before you start working on it
   * Take more than 10-30 minutes to get things running